nikodunk/blog/content/how-to-chain-functions-with-await-async.md

 categories:
 ---

-Recently I was helping a friend with Google Cloud Functions, which means you have to be very careful with the precision of your promises.
+Recently I was helping a friend build a Craiglist-style anonymous email relay with a Firebase Cloud Function.
+AWS Lambda, Google Cloud Functions and all these new-fangled "serverless" backends mean you have to be very careful with the precision of your promises.
 So far I've been doing this with .then() callbacks, but wanted to use async/await because it's so much cleaner to read.
 There's a bunch of articles out there on this, but none of them really helped me as they post in a bunch of demo code.

 Here's working code that chains multiple functions, waits for everything to resolve, and _then_ sends the result.
 Main mistakes were: